How to Tile Around a Toilet

 Step 11

-Once you've cut right up to the mark, use a tile file or some very fine sandpaper to smooth over the edging.
+Once you've finished cutting your tile to the right shape and size, use a tile file or very fine sandpaper along the edges to ensure a smooth cut.

 how to tile around a toilet step 11